maumauagain/maumauagain/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/amauri-martins-júnior-73090a169/)](https://www.linkedin.com/in/amauri-martins-júnior-73090a169/)

-Hello, there!
-My name is Amauri and I'm in my last semester of software engineering 💻.
-Below you cand find some interesting infos.
+👋 Hello, there!
+My name is Amauri and I'm .NET Software Engineer.

-- 🔭 I’m currently working on my final paper (TCC)
+💻 With over 5 years of experience I'm currently working as Senior Software Engineer at SmartKargo.

-- 🌱 I’m currently learning .Net Core and Angular11
+📚 I have a bachelor's degree in Software Engineering from the Federal Technological University of Paraná.

-- 🚀 I've already worked with C# and the technologies I like the most are C#, ReactJS, ReactNative and NodeJS.
+🚀 I'm currently focusing on improving my knowledge in software architecture and distributed systems.